Ambrosio O'Higgins, 1st Marquess of Osorno: As Governor of Chile

-As governor of Chile, one of the most troublesome, poor, and remote of Spanish outposts, O'Higgins was extremely active, promoting the construction of a definitive road between the capital Santiago and the port of Valparaíso (part of the layout of which is still in use today), continued the building of the Palacio de la Moneda in Santiago, improved roads, and erected permanent dikes along the banks of the Mapocho river which regularly flooded Santiago.
+As the Governor of Chile, one of the most troublesome, poor, and remote of Spanish outposts, O'Higgins was extremely active, promoting the construction of a definitive road between the capital Santiago and the port of Valparaíso (part of the layout of which is still in use today), continued the building of the Palacio de la Moneda in Santiago, improved roads, and erected permanent dikes along the banks of the Mapocho river which regularly flooded Santiago.
 He founded cities including San Ambrosio de Ballenary, now Vallenar (1789); Villa de San Francisco de Borja de Combarbalá, now Combarbalá (1789); Villa San Rafael de Rozas, now Illapel (1789); Santa Rosa de los Andes, now Los Andes (1791); San José de Maipo (1792); Nueva Bilbao, now Constitución (1794); Villa de San Ambrosio de Linares, now Linares (1794), and Villa Reina Luisa del Parral, now Parral (1795).

-He focused on developing the resources of the country, with an enlightened policy that accomplished much for Spanish interest, but also paved the way for later events in the country's history.
+He focused on developing the resources of the country, with a policy that accomplished much for the Spanish interest but also paved the way for later events in the country's history.
 He improved communications and trade with other Spanish colonies, based on a growing agricultural base.
 He abolished the encomienda system whereby natives were forced to work the land for the crown, an act reinforced by royal decree in 1791.
 He was made lieutenant-general in 1794.

+O'Higgins was an early proponent of rice and sugar cane cultivation in Chile during his rule between 1788 and 1796.
+Rice cultivation in Chile did however only began more than a century after his rule around 1920.